 Día de Los Muertos LA

 Credit: Michelle Moro and Beau Ryan

-12 Ways to Celebrate Día de los Muertos in LA This Year
+11 Ways to Celebrate Día de los Muertos in Los Angeles This Year

 These Day of the Dead Celebrations Are as Sweet as Pan de Muerto

 Día de los Muertos is a sacred Mexican holiday that pays homage to ancestors and loved ones who have crossed to the other side.
-During this beloved holiday, personalized ofrendas, or altars, are adorned with everything from sugar skulls and photos to vibrant florals as offerings to the deceased.
-The festivities take place on Nov.
-1-2, bringing together community and culture in one of the most beautiful and symbolic ways.
-Whether you’re looking to add a new tradition to your holiday or are celebrating for the first time, here are 12 ways to celebrate Día de los Muertos in Los Angeles this year.
+During this beloved tradition, personalized ofrendas, or altars, are adorned with everything from sugar skulls and photos to vibrant florals as offerings to the deceased.
+The official holiday takes place on Nov.
+1-2, but festivities often span much of October, bringing together community and culture in one of the most beautiful and symbolic ways.
+Whether you’re looking to add a new tradition to your holiday or are celebrating for the first time, here are 11 ways to celebrate Día de los Muertos in Los Angeles this year.

-Día y Noche de los Muertos @ Hollywood Forever
+Día de los Muertos at Hollywood Forever Cemetery

+Día de Los Muertos LA